jwflory/django-rit-grasa/docs/dev/start-fresh.md

 - In mySQL, `DROP DATABASE grasa_event_locator`, and `CREATE DATABASE grasa_event_locator`.
 - Type `exit;` to exit mySQL, and `exit` again to leave the mariadb container.
 - Run the command `docker exec -it [containerID for the django container] /bin/bash`.
-- Run `python3 manage.py makemigratons`
+- Run `python3 manage.py makemigrations`
 - Run `python3 manage.py migrate`
 - Visit [localhost:8000](http://localhost:8000) in a browser